 Cyber Week Email Best PracticesÂ

-Planning an email strategy now is a good way to make sure your customers are fully alert and fully excited about your deals in late November.
+Planning an email strategy in August or September is an excellent way to ensure your customers are fully alert and excited about your deals in late November.
 Best practices can include:

 2. Avoid the spam folder.
 Customers are flooded with marketing messages during the holiday shopping season.
 You need to ensure that your messaging can stand out without falling for marketing pitfalls that can relegate your marketing to the spam folder.
 Clean up your subscribe list leading up to your big holiday push.
 Avoid spam trigger words in both headlines and body copy.
 Don’t use excessive ALL CAPS.